-3 (Formerly OIM 545; prerequisite, OM 503 or consent of instructor) Total Quality Management (TQM) provides the means for the organization to define its culture and to support the constant attainment of customer satisfaction through an integrated system of tools, techniques, and training.
+(Prerequisite, OM 503 or consent of instructor) Total Quality Management (TQM) provides the means for the organization to define its culture and to support the constant attainment of customer satisfaction through an integrated system of tools, techniques, and training.
 Topic coverage focuses on applying various continuous improvement techniques such as statistical process charts and assessment frameworks (e.g., Deming's philosophy, Baldrige Criteria, ISO 9000) in order to achieve world class quality.

-Business Decision Support Systems
+Business Decision Support Systems 3

-(Formerly OIM 548; prerequisite, OM 503 and MIS 504) This course introduces the student to the conceptual foundations, technological components, and organizational processes involved in building interaction computer-based systems to help decision makers solve relatively unstructured problems.
+(Prerequisite, OM 503 and MIS 504) This course introduces the student to the conceptual foundations, technological components, and organizational processes involved in building interaction computerbased systems to help decision makers solve relatively unstructured problems.
 Topics include: Decision Support Systems (DSS) and Expert Systems (ES) Architecture, Tools for Building DSS and ES, Development of Decision Support and Expert Systems, and Applications using DSS Generators and ES Shells.